Kimikimis/STCoC-Placeables/README.md

 Currently the props spawn directly on the player's position, which will cause some problems.

 TODO - Basics:
+ * Make props static (disable their physics/ignore collisions with everything but world)
+ * Find appropriate model paths for items with faulty ones / Create loose model files for items without ones.
  * Add dynamic lights to appropriate props
  * Add fire effects to appropriate props
  * Add sound effects to appropriate props